Lowest Mortgage Rate in Canada. Starting from 1.99%

 Your mortgage can be registered as either a standard or collateral charge.

-A standard charge is considered the easiest to transfer, incurring fewer fees and often coming with a better mortgage rate.
+A standard charge is considered the easiest to transfer, as it incurs fewer fees and often comes with a better mortgage rate.

 A collateral charge means your mortgage is registered as more than your original balance, with 'padding' added to provide financing room for a HELOC.
-This type of charge isn't transferable, meaning a new mortgage registration is required with a switch, involving more process steps and typically incurring additional fees.
+This type of charge isn't transferable, meaning a new mortgage registration is required with a switch, which involves more process steps and typically incurs additional fees.

 Switch or stay, a broker speaks up for your better deal.